-You may want to build any kind of fence, but you cannot.
-Laws are enacted* to protect the visual texture of your area and to prevent neighbors from warring.
+Even though you may want to build any kind of fence at any height, chances are good that in your area you cannot do this.
+Laws are enacted to protect the visual texture of your area and to prevent neighbors from warring.

 Whatever you do, it is always good etiquette to speak to your neighbor first.

-In many areas, state-level fence law dates back to the 19th century and mainly addresses issues of grazing animals.
+In many areas, state-level fence law dates back centuries and mainly addresses issues of grazing animals.
 Beyond the general edict that fence costs must be shared, details are left open-ended.

 If you live in a neighborhood controlled by a homeowner's association (HOA), all bets are off.
 The HOA may not just exclude fences but require certain types, such as natural cedar wood with a certain stain.

-No. Wise to such evasions, local lawmakers may include vegetation as a form of fence.
+Probably not.
+Wise to such evasions, local lawmakers often include vegetation as a form of fence.

-However, because it is difficult to keep foliage at precisely 6 feet or less, laws for natural fences may provide for a higher natural fence.
+However, because it is difficult to keep foliage at precisely 6 feet or less, laws for natural fences may provide for a higher top.

-No. In most cases, a fence on your own property that is close to the boundary line is still subject to fence laws.
-Most courts would recognize that you are flouting the law if you build a 20 foot high fence just inches from the boundary line.
+In most cases, a fence on your own property that is close to the boundary line is still subject to fence laws.
+Most courts would recognize that you are flouting the law if you build a 20-foot high fence just inches, or even a few feet, from the boundary line.

-Consider, too, that if you abandon the boundary line fence, your neighbor may eventually legally gain that thin strip of land through adverse possession after a substantial period of time, such as 10 years.
+Consider, too, that if you abandon the boundary line fence, your neighbor may eventually legally gain that thin strip of land through adverse possession after a substantial period of time.

-Yes to both.
-Neighbors and passersby take sharp notice of fences.
+Neighbors and passersby often take sharp notice of fences.
 Local planning and permitting departments receive daily anonymous complaints about fences.
-Cities typically will not do anything until a complaint is received.
+Cities typically will not notice or do anything about a fence until a complaint is received.

-If you are in violation, the city will issue a written notice of non-conformance, along with a requirement that the fence be lowered or set back.
-You will have a certain amount of time to do so, such as within 30 days.
+If you are in violation, the city typically will issue a written notice of non-conformance, along with a requirement that the fence be lowered or set back.
+You will have a certain amount of time to do so (often about 30 days).